What is e-invoicing?

 E-invoicing is the electronic exchange of invoices directly between the systems of a supplier and a buyer.

-Australia and New Zealand (A-NZ) have jointly announced the adoption of the PEPPOL framework for e-invoicing.
-The framework is used in over 32 countries and is increasingly being adopted worldwide, helping to support international trade.
+Australia and New Zealand (A-NZ) have jointly announced the adoption of the Peppol framework for e-invoicing.
+The framework is used in over 34 countries and is increasingly being adopted worldwide, helping to support international trade.

-Visit our Accreditation process page to find out what steps you need to take to become an accredited Access Point Provider or Service Metadata Publisher (SMP) Provider with the Australian PEPPOL Authority.
+Visit our Accreditation process page to find out what steps you need to take to become an accredited Access Point Provider (AP) or Service Metadata Publisher (SMP) Provider with the Australian Peppol Authority.

 News on e-invoicing